apache/sling-site/README.md

 * Page header and footer, logo etc
 * Remove unused assets files and templates (copied from JBake Groovy sample)
 * Tables work now, needed the pegdown TABLES extension
+* Move images and other files to /assets and convert their links

 ## JBake notes
 * Currently using 2.5.1, see under `/bin`, docs at http://jbake.org/docs/2.5.1